Economic impacts of tourism

 Importance of tourism for Finland’s national economy

-According to the projections for 2022, total demand grew to EUR 13.5 billion from the previous year.
-Foreign demand grew to EUR 3.3 billion, which is approximately 62 per cent of the peak demand in 2019.
-The demand remaining in Finland from outbound tourism also increased slightly from the previous year.
-Meanwhile, domestic tourism demand decreased from the peak year of 2021 and remained slightly below the pre-pandemic level.
+According to the projections for 2023, total demand grew to EUR 15.3 billion from the previ-ous year.
+Foreign demand grew to EUR 4.5 billion, which is approximately 15 per cent behind of the peak demand in 2019.
+The share of foreign tourism demand was again nearly one-third, as it was before the pandemic.
+The demand remaining in Finland from outbound tourism in-creased (23%) from the previous year.
+Meanwhile, domestic tourism demand decreased and remained slightly below the pre-pandemic level.

 Regional impacts